waterbottlekittkatt08/dk64-lz-randomizer/dev/bugList.md

 - Crashes from invalid exit values exiting global maps
 - Spawning Japes Mountain GB not working
 - Tiny Caves Bonus not working
-- [Glitchless] T&S for Fungi Boss showing non-Chunky Kong
-- [Glitchless] T&S for Factory Boss showing Lanky Kong
-- Arcade is broken upon exit
 - Turning on Lighthouse CS doesn't work properly
 - Free seal GB not obtainable
 - Kasplat pens use the spawn coordinates as xmin and zmin
-- Boss Door remains shut upon re-entry if key has been collected, making it problematic for glitchless

 ## BUGS THAT HAVE BEEN FIXED
 - Crashing out of global maps